-In 2015, 29 percent of umbilical cord blood transplants were for transplant patients of color, while 12% of Caucasian transplant recipients received a cord blood unit.
+In 2021, 35% of umbilical cord blood transplants were for patients of color, while 6% of white patients received a cord blood transplant.
 Figure 3 shows the use of cord blood units among five different ethnic groups.

 Figure 3.
 Role of Cord Blood in Transplants by Ethnic Background

 Transplant physicians are developing ways to overcome the limited cell dose of an umbilical cord blood unit to permit more cord blood transplants in larger adults.
 Using two or more umbilical cord blood units to increase the cell volume is an option for some adult patients.
 In fiscal year 21’, 32% of cord blood transplants facilitated by NMDP/Be The Match used more than one umbilical cord unit.

 Other methods being developed include the co-infusion of mesenchymal cells or PBSC, and ex vivo expansion of cord blood cells prior to infusion.